The short answer is yes. However, you will need to know more about what you’re suing them for, and why, to have a strong case.

 Some childcare providers use inappropriate tactics to discipline a child when they deem something the child does as wrong.
 We have seen many instances of children being harmed due to childcare providers being physically abusive—this may include the childcare professional hitting, slapping, or pushing the child among other violent actions.
 A childcare provider should never be physically abusive towards a child—if they are, they can be arrested and charged with criminal actions.

-Signs of Physical Abuse That Can Happen In Daycares:
+Signs of Physical Abuse That Can Happen In Texas Daycares:

 - Cuts or bruising